-Disposing of old appliances can be tricky, especially when you’re living off the grid.
-If you don’t have municipal recycling facilities, getting rid of old appliances is pretty challenging.
-In an age when re-purposing and recycling is king, check out these four things to do with used appliances if you can’t dispose of them easily.
+Getting rid of old appliances can be tricky, especially when you’re living off the grid.
+If you don’t have municipal recycling facilities, removing old appliances is pretty challenging.
+In an age when re-purposing and recycling are king, check out these four things to do with used appliances if you can’t dispose of them easily.

 Repair and Use Old Appliances

 Before deciding whether to repair your appliance or buy a new one, there are some things you should consider.

 Is your appliance is more than eight years old?
 If so, you should consider replacing it with something more energy-efficient and cost-effective.